| |

 The instructions for cooking nearly every type of rice start the same waythoroughly wash (or rinse) the rice under cool water before cooking.
 Now I’m all about shortcuts and quick hacks, but there is no real one for this.
 You need to rinse (aka wash) your rice!
 Seriously.

 Ok, so before I go too far into rice rinsing… Are there exceptions to washing your rice?
 Yes, there’s an exception to everything, right?
 So the exceptions, in this case, are Congee, Rice Pudding (although mine is usually made with leftover rice, so mine is rinsed, I’ll share that recipe on a different day), and risotto would be the exceptions.
-I mean, the entire point of these grains is to become mushy, right?
+I mean, the entire point of these grains is to become mushy, or are need of those extra starches, right?

 So why am I even blogging about this?